 Third, as human beings, we try to gain a sense of whether we have the skills necessary to achieve the goal, called self-efficacy.
 Past successes and failures affect our self-efficacy, which can then affect how motivated we are to engage in a specific goal-directed behavior.
 As you will see in Module 10, human beings are also motivated to evaluate their performance on a task by comparing their performance against the performance of others, called a social comparison.
 For instance, a high school baseball player will compare his stats against those of his teammates to see how good he is in relation to his peers.
 Self-efficacy affects goal motivation in terms of procrastinating getting the task done.
-Results of one study showed that students with a low perceived self-efficacy (Waschle et al., 2014).
+Results of one study showed that students with a low perceived self-efficacy were more likely to procrastinate and had low goal achievement than those with high self-efficacy (Waschle et al., 2014).